floft/watch-protobuf/process/README.md

     git clone https://github.com/mediagis/nominatim-docker
     cd nominatim-docker

+    # Note: if you only have 16 GiB of RAM, then try adding
+    # --osm2pgsql-cache 1000 to <version>/init.sh

     mkdir data
     sudo chattr +C data  # if using btrfs, disable copy-on-write (COW) cd data